-The beauty of dark souls though – unlike most games in which levelling is involved – is that skill will always trump your level.
+The beauty of dark souls though – unlike most games in which levelling is involved – is that skill always trumps level.
 The real upgrading that is happening during this game is with the player.
-You are learning, your skills are improving, and the sheer satisfaction of returning to an earlier part of the game that seemed so far past your skill level at first, only to plough your way through with nary a scratch using the tactics you have honed and weapons you have collected since, is immense.
+You are learning, your skills are improving, and the satisfaction of returning to an earlier part of the game that seemed so far past your skill level at first, only to plough through with nary a scratch using the tactics you have honed and weapons you have collected since, is immense.

-These upgrading opportunities (and the game’s all too rare areas of safety) come via bonfires which are dotted throughout the landscape.
+These upgrading opportunities come via bonfires which are dotted throughout the landscape.
 These bonfires become beacons of hope and progress, literally providing a feeling of warmth and comfort in a world mercilessly devoid of either.
-You will long to see its unmistakable silhouette as you delve further into a new area, so much so that your mind will begin to trick you into thinking you can see one in the distance that, upon inspection, is revealed to be nothing more than innocuous scenery detail.
+You’ll long to see its unmistakable silhouette as you delve further into a new area, so much so that your mind will begin to trick you into thinking you can see one in the distance that, upon inspection, is revealed to be nothing more than innocuous scenery detail.

-From’s enemy designs are consistently impressive – Imposing and always consistent within their part of the game world.
+From’s enemy designs are consistently impressive – Imposing and always consistent with their part of the game world.

-The sense of achievement felt by those who make it to the end of Dark Souls is immense, but upon completion the game delivers its cruellest trick; as the mystery fades, the sense of triumph gives way to a feeling of emptiness, a feeling that there is nothing left to discover in this remarkable world.
+The sense of achievement felt by those who make it to the end of Dark Souls is immense, but upon completion the game delivers its cruellest trick.
+As the mystery fades, the sense of triumph gives way to a feeling of emptiness, a feeling that there is nothing left to discover in this remarkable world.
 Thoughts inevitably turn to which game is next, but after Dark Souls, nothing else is the same.
 Nothing else is as good.
-New Game Plus it is then, and just like the game’s hopeless antagonist, you could be stuck here for a while.
+New Game Plus it is then, and just like the game’s hopeless protagonist, you could be stuck here for a while.

-Dark Souls was a sucker-punch to the industry and the most influential title of its generation.
-It is not a perfect game, but for those lucky enough to connect with its fiction, it is an utterly unparalleled experience.
+Dark Souls was a sucker-punch to a stagnating industry, and the most influential title of its generation.
+It is not a perfect game by any means, but for those lucky enough to connect with its fiction, it is an utterly unparalleled experience.

 Buy from Amazon: Dark Souls